OWASP/www-project-developer-guide/index.md

 The [OWASP Developer Guide](release) provides an introduction to security concepts and a handy reference for application and system developers.
 This guide does not seek to replicate the many excellent sources on specific security topics;
-it will rarely tries to go into details on a subject and instead provides links for greater depth on these security topics.
+it rarely tries to go into detail on a subject and instead provides links for greater depth on these security topics.
-Instead the content of the Developer Guide aims to be accessible, introducing  practical security concepts and providing enough detail to get developers started on various OWASP tools and documents.
+The content of the Developer Guide aims to be accessible, introducing practical security concepts and providing enough detail to get developers started on various OWASP tools and documents.

 ### History